Bonnie168-byte/Pawsense/README.md

 # 🐾 PawSense

-**AI-Powered Dog Emotion Detection & Personalized Product Recommendation**
+**AI-Powered Dog Breed & Emotion Detection & Personalized Product Recommendation**

 > Upload a photo of your dog — PawSense identifies the breed, detects emotion state, and recommends the perfect products from Chewy.